MarieHarbott/Water-Masses-and-D13C-content/README.md

-In recent years the question of how ocean circulation will change with climate change has risen due to the changing climate system and with that interactions between the ocean and the atmorphere.
+In recent years the question of how ocean circulation will change with climate change has risen due to the changing climate system and with that interactions between the ocean and the atmosphere.
 One important region is the western subpolar North Atlantic where deep Labrador Sea Water is formed, which is a crucial component of the Deep Western Boundary Current.
+Warmer surface water is pulled north by the gulf stream.
+On its way north the surface water subsequently cools down due to the air-sea exchange and sinks, forming the deep water components.

 ![karte_entwurf](https://user-images.githubusercontent.com/45688996/49657740-ad786680-fa40-11e8-9f82-47d3ab1c346e.png)